philsmcc/open-eGlass/README.md

 A lightweight, web-based interface for the eGlass lightboard USB camera system.
 No downloads required - works directly in your browser.

+Part of the open-eGlass project - Fun projects that will help you make the most of your eGlass Lightboard!

 🌐 **Live Demo**: [https://fusion.eglass.io](https://fusion.eglass.io)

 ## Features